 Despite this targeted investment, the program allows flexibility in spending rehab funds outside of these boundaries when partnering with CCHHP or when performing emergency replacements.
+Rebuilding Together's roof replacements and the CO Detector program are available town-wide to income-eligible households.

 The percentage listed above only represents the town's investment through expenditure of Housing Rehab funds.
-Manchester's core neighborhoods, which make up this area, are also the location for a number of other CDBG investments each year.
+Manchester's core neighborhoods, which make up this area, are also where numerous other CDBG investments are made each year.